dashtaki/nice-weather/README.md

 Shut it down manually with `Ctrl-C`.

 ### API key for Authorization
-Before you start the application you have to make an API key to fetch data from OpenWeather.
+Before you start the application you have to make an API key to fetch data from [OpenWeather](https://openweathermap.org/).
 1. First of all, you should create an API key, Here is the link [API key](https://openweathermap.org/api/one-call-api#history-how).
-2. Just put the generated API key in `/src/constants/ApiConstants.ts`, It would be like:
+2. Just put the generated API key in `/src/constants/ApiConstants.ts`, It would be like: <br />
    `export const API_KEY: string = 'generatedApiKey';`

 _NOTE: Definitely, It is not recommended way for authentication.
-Get api key by login process and keeping it in session storage
+Get API key by login process and keeping it in session storage
 , local storage or cookie are common ways.
 However, just to make it easy to up and running the assignment._